odoo/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ~~~~~~~~~~~~~~~~~~~

 It is the standard scenario for all **credit notes** issued to **domestic** clients, when we need to
-formally acknowledge that the seller is reducing or canceling a previously issued invoice, for
+formally acknowledge that the seller is reducing or cancelling a previously issued invoice, for
 example, in case of overbilling, incorrect items, or overpayment.
 Just like invoices, they must be
 sent to the :abbr:`SdI (Sistema di Interscambio)`, their :guilabel:`Document Type` `TD04`